 Set a small, achievable goal for the day, and complete it.
 Many feel overwhelmed by seemingly enormous tasks, rather than focusing on the smaller steps along the way.
 Make yourself accountable for achieving that one goal.
 Read more here about being patient with yourself as you evolve.

-Develop a more healthy level
+Develop a more healthy

 This takes time, but daily affirmations and a focus on the positive aspects of who you are will make you feel more motivated to complete things.
 You are worth it, sweet dreamer!
 You’re not stupid.
 You deserve to be happy.
 You deserve success.
 Remember that the only opinion that matters of yourself is your own and the minute you start to like yourself more, life becomes less complicated.
 I know, because it has taken me a long time to like the reflection I see in the mirror, and I’m so glad that I put in the time and energy to make it happen.
 Read more about self-love here.

-Remember that it is ok to fail.
+it is ok to fail.

 I would much rather try and fail than continue to carry around the ‘what if?’ that used to be prominent in my mindset.
 I have had so much growth and learned so much through every single failure I have had, I wouldn’t change one for anything!
 Read more about changing your perspective here.